Shark Tales — A Look Into UM’s Shark Research & Conservation Program

 The data and research of the SRC has not only local, but global reach.
 Some blood samples are shared across the country and the world to further the research of other marine scientists.

-Dr. Hammerschlag has ongoing projects in other parts of the world like the Bahamas, the Galapagos Islands and South Africa.
-In 2002, Hammerschlag began research on the predatory behavior of great white sharks in South Africa and has maintained that work with a local naturalist there.
-“I’m sending a handful of students to South Africa this summer from UM to work on a project using drones to quantify predator-prey interaction between great whites and seals.”
+Hammerschlag said he has ongoing projects in other parts of the world like the Bahamas, the Galapagos Islands and South Africa.
+In 2002, he began research on the predatory behavior of great white sharks in South Africa and has maintained that work with a local naturalist there.

 Back on the boat, the next nine lines came up with no catches.
 They were all re-baited and thrown again for a second round.
 And about an hour later, as the tenth and final line of the second round was pulled out with no shark in sight, three dolphins surfaced on the port side bow.
 We hoped it was a sign of luck.